penquinking/notes/md/appsec/application_security_foundations.md

 1. Code it the same repository.
 AppSec team can run tests  on the code.
 Gitlab, GitHub, Bit Bucket.
 2. Setup Weekly Software Composition Analysis + secret scanning (hash, password, connection string, API key), tells out of date frameworks & libraries and find security vulnerability.
+3. Setup Weekly SAST scans.
+Tune tool.
+4. Automate tickets.
+Beware of false-positives.
+5. Penetration test of three mission critical applications.

+### Example 3
+Spreading security awareness and promoting positive culture change.
+1. Security Champion Program.
+Train them on code review and threat modelling.
+2. Review each pull request for security.
+3. Secure code training for everyone.
+4. Provide documentation support.

+## AppSec Activities
+TACTICS: The acutal means used to gain an objective.
+(AppSec activities that we do to get to our goals).
+STRATEGY: The overall campaign plan.
+(Goals - the final place you want to be).